 The second half of algebra, algebra 2 is best learned after going through algebra 1, though integration of geometry into algebra 1 and 2 is something I personally support for maximum learning.
 However, on its own, algebra 2 is basically an advanced upgrade of algebra 1 concepts, including graphing, solving equations, and new methods to solve word problems.
 I recommend either a review of algebra 1 or a diagnostic test prior to beginning algebra 2, so I can know how many algebra concepts you know and where your strengths are before we cover new material.
 A great deal of the topics in algebra 2 are not that connected to each other, so it is essential I am aware of how far your current algebra skills will be able to take you and what we will need to go back and work on together.

 I can help you be ready to excel in the math and language arts sections of the ASVAB.
 I will first assess your abilities in both areas so I know which concepts you need to focus on.
 Then we will develop a study/practice plan that works the best for you and your goals.
 I can also provide online test resources upon request.
+Students under my tutelage have not only passed the exam but also greatly improved their math and language skills.

 I am most familiar with the math section of the CBEST, which focuses on fundamental math concepts, as well as areas of algebra and statistics.
 I can help you strengthen your math skills, improve your ability to solve word problems, and strategize how to assess questions and extract relevant information from each one.
 We can also quickly review any branch of math you've not studied before or need to re-learn.